 You set OOS to 40% — good instinct.
 But you haven't revealed it yet.
 Your headline numbers — the 1.62 Sharpe, the 23.47% return — are in-sample only.
 Hypothesis generation.
 Not validation.

-Until you show the OOS Sharpe and the walk-forward decay ratio, you have nothing except evidence that you can fit a curve.
+Until you show the OOS Sharpe and the walk-forward decay ratio, what you have is evidence that you can fit a curve — not yet evidence that it generalises.

 All the hallmarks of curve-fit: